 International scientific panel

-Member of the International scientific panel, Social sciences
+Member of the International Scientific council of Social Sciences

 Linda Evans is an Australian environmental historian and Egyptologist in the Department of Ancient History, Macquarie University, Sydney.
 She completed a BA (Hons) in Classical Studies and Psychology (1981) at the University of Adelaide before travelling to the United States to work in the field of animal behaviour in laboratories at Washington University in St Louis (1982-1986), Rockefeller University, New York (1987-1989), and the University of California, Davis (1989-1993).
 Upon returning to Australia, she completed both an MA (1998) and PhD (2007) in Egyptology at Macquarie University.

 Dr Evans’ research draws on her background in both Biology and Classical Studies/Egyptology by exploring the relationship between humans and non-human animals in the ancient world as reflected in religious ideas, symbolism, and especially art.
 Her PhD thesis examined the representation of animal behaviour in ancient Egyptian tomb paintings at Giza and Saqqara.
 She was subsequently awarded a Macquarie University Research Fellowship (2008-2010), in which she investigated the ancient Egyptians’ relationship with invertebrates.
 This was followed by an Australian Research Council Postdoctoral Fellowship (2011-2014), in which she focused on current scientific understanding of Egypt’s geography, climate, flora, and fauna during the pharaonic era, in order to evaluate the impact of the natural world on Egyptian cultural expression.